Heir Heads

 stunning wildlife: pack an anti-venom kit

-steeped in history: if they ask, tell them you’re Canadian
+steeped in history: when in doubt, tell them you’re Canadian

 vibrant nightlife: gunfire

-local amenities: you’re sharing a well with two other villages
+local amenities: you’re sharing a well with the next village

 stunning scenery: ignore the oil refinery